 SATCOM Market Outlook:

 SATCOM Market size was valued at USD 37.1 billion in 2025 and is projected to reach a valuation of USD 166.4 billion by the end of 2038, rising at a CAGR of 11.5% during the forecast period, i.e., 2026-2038.
-In 2026, the industry size of SATCOM is assessed at USD 44.7 billion.
+In 2026, the industry size of SATCOM is estimated at USD 44.7 billion.

 The SATCOM sector is rapidly expanding with growing demand for global connectivity and convergence of multi-orbit satellite constellations.
 In June 2025, Starlink obtained a license from India's telecommunications department to offer commercial satellite internet in rural and hilly areas, bridging the connectivity gap for over 40% of India's disadvantaged population.
 This is an example par excellence of the growing use of SATCOM to bridge digital divides in developing nations.
 Governments worldwide are investing heavily in satellite infrastructure to support broadband expansion, defense communications, and IoT applications.
 The transition to hybrid GEO-LEO networks is boosting service reliability and latency, opening up new opportunities for enterprise, government, and consumer markets.

 Growth of SATCOM services in emerging markets and verticals is another significant trend.
 In May 2025, Eutelsat prolonged its satellite broadcasting agreement with BHS Media Group, utilizing its GEO-LEO constellation to deliver low-latency, high-definition video across the MENA region.
 This highlights SATCOM's function in content delivery and connectivity in emerging markets.
-The integration of SATCOM into countrywide broadband initiatives, such as India's Bharat Net initiative, is also progressing rapidly on last-mile delivery to remote villages.
-With increasing government investment and technological advancement, the market is poised for long-term growth and diversification.
+The integration of SATCOM into countrywide broadband initiatives, such as India's Bharat Net initiative, is also progressing rapidly on the last-mile delivery to remote villages.
+With increasing government investment and technological advancement, the satellite communication market is poised for long-term growth and diversification.

 SATCOM Market - Growth Drivers and Challenges